Skip to main content

 2. Complete Application

-If your species is available, please download and complete the application form: USNAP Lead Author Application Form.
+If your species is available, please download and complete the USNAP Lead Author Application Form.
 Only individuals interested in lead author positions should apply.
 In the application, you will be encouraged to include information about your intended co-author team.

 If your institution's firewall is blocking access to the application, please download the application via a personal device.